-Please note that the United Kingdom refers only to British citizens who have the unrestricted right of permanent abode in the United Kingdom, which includes England, Scotland, Wales, Northern Ireland, the Channel Islands and the Isle of Man.
+Please note that the United Kingdom refers only to British citizens who have the unrestricted right of permanent abode in the United Kingdom, which includes England, Scotland, Wales, Northern Ireland, the Channel Islands, and the Isle of Man.
 It does not refer to British overseas citizens, British dependent territories’ citizens, or citizens of British Commonwealth countries.

 VWP participants will be required to present an “ePassport” containing a digital photograph printed on the passport data page or an integrated chip containing information from the passport’s data page.

-It is recommended for VWP participants to check with their airline to make sure their eligibility for VWP.
+It is recommended for VWP participants to check with their airline to make sure of their eligibility for VWP.